-We are using the EEF Toolkit to help us define the most effective strategies to initiate and continue a range of evidence-based interventions which we hope will enable us to precipitate attainment towards the expected standards of their peers nationally.
+We have used the EEF Toolkit to help us define the most effective strategies to initiate and continue a range of evidence-based interventions which we hope will enable us to precipitate attainment towards the expected standards of their peers nationally.

-This approach will build on the current involvement of numerous professionals and agencies including; Traveller Family Liaison, EWO, ASD and Behaviour Team, The Dales Special School Head Teacher, Behaviour Support, Speech and Language, Inclusion support, CYPS and the Literacy Team.
+This approach will build on the current involvement of numerous professionals and agencies including; Traveller Family Liaison, EWO, ASD and Behaviour Team, Behaviour Support, Speech and Language, CYPS and the Literacy Team.